pypa/pip/docs/html/user_guide.rst

     no-compile = no
     no-warn-script-location = false

+The rest of options beginning with ``--no-`` should work as intended: positive in CLI corresponds to positive in cofigs.
+`Legacy behavior of the mentioned documented options can be changed in future.<https://github.com/pypa/pip/issues/7736>`_

 For options which can be repeated like ``--verbose`` and ``--quiet``, a non-negative integer can be used to represent the level to be specified: